FOdeks/terraform-beginner-bootcamp-2023/journal/week0.md

   }
 }
 ```

-   Replace "your-organization-name" with the name of your Terraform Cloud organization and "your-workspace-name" with the name of the workspace in Terraform Cloud where you want to store the state.

 2. **Initialize and Apply:**
    Once you have updated your Terraform configuration with the backend configuration, you need to initialize Terraform by running `terraform init` in order to apply the change.